Comparative analysis of word embeddings in assessing semantic similarity of complex sentences: Acknowledgment

 \section{Acknowledgment}

 \fi The authors would like to extend our gratitude to the research team in the DaTALab at Lakehead University for their support, Punardeep Sikka and Arunim Garg for their feedback and revisions on this publication.
-We would also like to thank Lakehead University, CASES and the Ontario Council for Articulation and Transfer, without their support this research would not have been possible.

-\begin{IEEEbiography}[{ }]{Dhivya Chandrasekaran} is working towards the Masters degree in Computer Science (AI specialization) at Lakehead University.
+We would also like to thank Lakehead University, CASES and the Ontario Council for Articulation and Transfer, without their support this research would not have been possible. \begin{IEEEbiography}[{ }]{Dhivya Chandrasekaran} has obtained the Masters degree in Computer Science (AI specialization) at Lakehead University.
 She received her BEngg degree from Anna University, India.
 Her research interests include Natural Language Processing, Deep Learning and Aritificial Intelligence.
 She is a research assistant at DaTALab at Lakehead University. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Vijay Mago} received the Ph.D. degree in computer science from Panjab University, India, in 2010.
 In 2011, he joined the Modeling of Complex Social Systems Program at the IRMACS Centre of Simon Fraser University.
 He is currently Chair and Associate Professor with the Department of Computer Science, Lakehead University, Thunder Bay, ON, Canada, where he teaches and conducts research in areas, including big data analytics, machine learning, natural language processing, artificial intelligence, medical decision making, and Bayesian intelligence.
 In 2017, he joined the Technical Investment Strategy Advisory Committee Meeting for Compute Ontario.
 He has published extensively on new methodologies based on soft computing and artificial intelligence techniques to tackle complex systemic problems, such as homelessness, obesity, and crime.
-He serves as an Associate Editor for IEEE Access and BMC Medical Informatics and Decision Making and as a Co-Editor for the Journal of Intelligent Systems. \end{IEEEbiography}
+He serves as an Associate Editor for IEEE Access and BMC Medical Informatics and Decision Making and as a Co-Editor for the Journal of Intelligent Systems. \end{IEEEbiography} \appendices